Alexey-Stupishin/Magnetic-Field_Library/README.md

 The repository contains:
 * sources of Magnetic Field Library (C++11)
 * Windows .dll and Linux .so libraries
-* project for build under Windows and Linux
+* projects for build under Windows and Linux
 * wrappers for IDL calls

 ## Dependencies